hci-lab-um/heuristics-for-test-tool-design/Technique-Personas-and-Archetypes.md

 -	[Personas may be more or less broad in scope](https://www.nngroup.com/articles/persona-scope/);
 - Use sampling, or statistical methods based on usage data if this is an existing tool with analystics collected.

-Heuristics H03 to H12 help you add details to the characteristics of the personas, and understand their contexts.
+Heuristics [H03 to H12](README.md) help you add details to the characteristics of the personas, and understand their contexts.
+The [Quality Attributes](Qualityattributesv2) information will help you enrich the personas.

 Having got your personas or archtypes, you can build usage stories per persona, which can be [simple stories](https://www.interaction-design.org/literature/topics/user-stories) or [scenarios](https://www.interaction-design.org/literature/topics/user-scenarios) and you can build [empathy maps](https://xd.adobe.com/ideas/process/user-research/10-tips-develop-better-empathy-maps/).